Mirror symmetry for log Calabi-Yau surfaces I: Modified Mumford degenerations

 \subsection{Scattering diagrams on $B$}

 Next we translate into algebraic geometry the instanton corrections.
-To construct our mirror family we will use the canonical scattering diagram $\foD^{\can}$ (which is the translation of the instanton corrections associated to Maslov index zero disks), but as the regluing process works for any scattering diagram (and we will make use of this greater generality in the sequel \cite{K3}), we carry it out for an arbitrary scattering diagram.
+To construct our mirror family we will use the canonical scattering diagram $\foD^{\can}$ defined in \S\ref{Definitionsection}, (which is the translation of the instanton corrections associated to Maslov index zero disks), but as the regluing process works for any scattering diagram (and we will make use of this greater generality in \cite{K3}), we carry it out for an arbitrary scattering diagram.